0

 photo by Ker

-A break-up song with post-punk yearning and climatic build-ups, “Rhythm” comes from roman around, the Fresno-based project of drummer, multi-instrumentalist, and teacher Roman Rivera.
+A break-up song with post-punk yearning and climactic build-ups, “Rhythm” comes from roman around, the Fresno-based project of drummer, multi-instrumentalist, and teacher Roman Rivera.
 The non-binary, pansexual, Native & Mexican American artist has drawn acclaim for their first three singles — “Star Signs,” “DNT,” and “Like Me More,” — and follows those up with “Rhythm.”

 Twinkling keys and hypnotic bird-chirping around the 02:30 mark ascends into a rock-forward fervency that consumes.
 The track’s first half navigates lushly and inconspicuously, designed enjoyably as a build-up to this psych-rock thumping.
 “Rhythm” engages with its convincing structural rise and serenely intoxicating production.